qingwen220/hadoop-jmx-collector/README.md

 * filter: "monitoring.group.selected" can filter out beans which we care about.

-* output

-if we left it empty, then the output is stdout by default.
+* output: if we left it empty, then the output is stdout by default.

         "output": {}